y-takefuji/mediapipe_hand/README.md

 1.Build a stone-paper-scissors or rock-paper-scissors detection system (Janken recognition).

-1.1 recognized hand shape string name (stone, paper or scssors) should be displayed.
+1.1 recognized hand shape string name (stone, paper or scissors) should be displayed.

 $ python fingerv2.py